Doctoral Psychology Internship Training Program

 *Strickler, G. and Trierweiler, S. (1995).
 The Local Clinical Scientist: A Bridge Between Science and Practice.
 American Psychologist, 50, 995-1002.

 - General Outpatient Services: Interns provide individual, dyadic, and family therapy to outpatient clients within a community mental health setting.
 Evidence-based practices including Trauma Focused-Cognitive Behavioral Therapy (TF-CBT), Crisis Oriented Recovery Services (CORS), Seeking Safety (SS), Child Parent Psychotherapy (CPP), Positive Parenting Program (PPP), Managing Adaptive Practices (MAP), and Interpersonal Psychotherapy (IPT) are utilized to treat a range of presenting problems.
 Interns also conduct full psychological assessment batteries that include objective and projective methodologies.
 If able, interns provide psychotherapeutic services in Spanish under the supervision of a bilingual, licensed supervisor.
-Because many of the families are Spanish-speaking, bilingual applicants are encouraged to apply.

 - Early Childhood Assessment and Treatment (ECAT): Interns provide psychotherapy services to children ages birth to five years and their families in the clinic, home, school, and community settings.
 Interns offer individual, dyadic, and family therapy to address a variety of presenting problems utilizing attachment-based and behavioral therapy approaches.
 Interns collaborate and advocate with community-based agencies (e.g., Regional Center, school districts, DCFS) to provide holistic developmental and mental health assessments and treatment.
 Interns are offered opportunities to provide presentations to parents and teachers in the community and co-facilitate groups for children ages 3-5 years in conjunction with local early childhood education programs.